Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 for every film and video passed.
 But the board has no power to insist that the film and video industry uses it in its advertising.
 Until now, the cinema distributors and owners have been unenthusiastic.

-sense, the board has no view of its own.
+a sense, the board has no view of its own.
 It does what it believes the public, particularly parents, wish it to do.
 In turn, cinema owners can operate only if they have a licence from the local authority, an invariable condition of which is that

-information about individual "12" category films was readily available?
+consumer information about individual "12" category films was readily available?
 Of course, this begs the further question whether better information can be provided.
 To this end, the co-operation of the cinema owners and distributors

-experiment, perhaps lasting three to six months, in a single local authority area.
+organise an experiment, perhaps lasting three to six months, in a single local authority area.
 The bottom line, however, is that the board will not make a permanent change unless satisfied the public approves.
 Public opinion will have the decisive

-Independent, accused him of wanting to sweep a tide of filth through every high street, so that you couldn't pop out for a loaf of bread without confronting window displays of mind-boggling sexual contraptions .
+The Independent, accused him of wanting to sweep a tide of filth through every high street, so that you couldn't pop out for a loaf of bread without confronting window displays of mind-boggling sexual contraptions .
 Other papers took up

 He became president of the BBFC two years ago, and until that moment he had never been a consumer of pornography in any form.
 What, really, never - not at school, not in the Army, never ever ever?
 No:

-five that got me!
+number five that got me!
 So I looked at this thing and I discovered that there is a genre, which some men pay money to see, which is of pregnant women very dolefully and unenergetically stripping and fondling their breasts - that's all they do.
 I

 I must say I find it weird discussing blue films with Andreas - I keep wanting to hoot and snigger and shout 'weyhay'!
 He was my boss for three years when I worked on the Independent on Sunday, and although I knew he was not the

 films is a comparatively minor part of his work - 700 films a year as against 7,000 videos - and so far he has shown no inclination to cut anything, as he made clear from the beginning when he licensed Lolita uncut.
 He believes that cinema-goers

-he shrieked, and suddenly dozens more will come out of hiding.
+, he shrieked, and suddenly dozens more will come out of hiding.
 (Actually, Walker was too coy to mention it, but there was ejaculation as well.)
 But Andreas is unconcerned - he thinks there probably will be more onscreen erections but

 Apparently Jack Straw approves.
 According to Andreas, I have a very good relationship with the Home Secretary.

-opening a door and finding someone hanging.
+police opening a door and finding someone hanging.
 Andreas again is permissive.
 I have to say, I'm sympathetic to showing it.
 I suppose it's my news instinct - I think, well that's what happens.
 People do run out of fires

 to make cuts.
 What you find with a good film-maker - it's like with good prose - you can't cut it.
 Secondly, the best film-makers, when you look carefully, suggest everything, they don't actually show it.
-You think you've seen all
+You think you've

 So has he been depraved and corrupted by watching all these dirty movies?
 Has he started fantasising about having sex with goats?

-"ohmigod".
+think "ohmigod".
 I always ask, "How long is it?" and if there's a lot of time spent on the introductory stuff, I think, oh that's good, 10 minutes gone!
 And then quite often of course it's nowhere near as bad as you fear.
-But when it is
+But

-bad, I definitely feel as if my mind has been soiled.
+when it is bad, I definitely feel as if my mind has been soiled.
 I come out of the Board and walk towards Tottenham Court Road tube station.
 And as I pass people in the street I've still got the film going in my head, and these people are part of

 Conversely, does he ever get turned on by these videos?

-Tarts ?"
+Office Tarts ?"
 I don't.
 I remember the genre well enough, but they're all the same.
 I can easily be turned on by a beautiful or romantic comedy with fairly explicit sex, sure, but not by that.
 I need a bit of class to be turned on!
-And he

-in his day) and he takes his religion seriously.
+Independent in his day) and he takes his religion seriously.
 But his high-minded puritanism is mixed with a wacky iconoclasm, or what Glover calls his Baader-Meinhof streak.
-He can do gravitas in spades, but there is also a flighty, flouncy side, subject to strange
+He can do gravitas in spades, but there is also a flighty, flouncy side,

 He doesn't understand how he ever got this bishop image: